yonglanliu/yonglanliu.github.io/_posts/2015-12-19_Alchemical_Free_Energy_Introductioin.md

 Both methods are statistically rigorous, but FEP coupled with BAR/MBAR is often favored in high-throughput campaigns due to its efficiency and robustness in sampling discrete states.

 ---
+This short video explains the core value of Free Energy Perturbation in the context of lead optimization in drug discovery.
+[The value of Free Energy Perturbation (FEP) predictions]9https://www.youtube.com/watch?v=Tgz2I8Tg34w&t=10s)